 A grade of "S" signifies that you earned the equivalent of "C-" or higher for a course graded on a Satisfactory/Fail (S/F) basis.
-The "S" grade is used only when a course is "Graded S/F" as specified in the course description.
+The "S" grade is used only when a course is "Graded S/F" or "Graded S/U" as specified in the course description.